openshift/ovn-kubernetes/go-controller/README.md

      configuration file path (default: /etc/openvswitch/ovn_k8s.conf) -cluster-subnets string
-     cluster wide IP subnet to use (default: 11.11.0.0/16) -init-master string
+     cluster wide IP subnet to use (default: 11.11.0.0/16) -init-cluster-manager string
+     initialize cluster manager that watches nodes (allocates subnet for each node from the cluster-subnets), requires the hostname as argument and doesn't connect to the OVN dbs.
+  -init-master string
      initialize master (that watches pods/nodes/services/policies), requires the hostname as argument -init-node string